vmware-archive/streaming-runtimes/docs/samples/clickstream/clickstream.md

 Computed VIP Actions are contentiously written the the output `vip-action-stream`.

-The second, `vip-act-upon`, Processor consumes the VIP-Actions events and allows us to implement a domain specific, [User Defined Function](../../architecture/udf/architecture.md) that act and apply some business logic upon the VIP events.
+The second, `vip-act-upon`, Processor consumes the VIP-Actions events and allows us to implement a domain specific,  [Function](../../architecture/processors/functions/overview.md) that act and apply some business logic upon the VIP events.
-The UDF can be written in language of our choice!
+The Function can be written in language of our choice!

 Following diagram illustrates the implementation flow and involved resources:
 ![Click Streams Flow](clickstream-arch.svg)